realworldocaml/book/en/imperative-programming.md

 val remove : ('a, 'b) t -> 'a -> unit
 ```

-The type `('a, 'b) t` is used for a dictionary with keys of type `'a`
-and data of type `'b`.
-The `mli` also includes a collection of helper
+The `mli` also includes a collection of helper functions whose purpose
-functions whose purpose and behavior should be largely inferrable from
+and behavior should be largely inferrable from their names and type
-their names and type signatures.
-Notice that a number of the
+signatures.
+Notice that a number of the functions, in particular,
-functions, in particular, ones like `add` that modify the dictionary,
+ones like `add` that modify the dictionary, return unit.
+This is
-return unit.
-This is typical of functions that act by side-effect.
+typical of functions that act by side-effect.

 We'll now walk through the implementation (contained in the
 corresponding `ml` file) piece by piece, explaining different